Trixarian/NetherSX2-patch/README.md

 **Linux version:**

-Once you have a copy of the NetherSX2 APK named 15210-v1.5-4248-noads.apk, drop it in the same folder and then run these commands:
+Once you have a copy of the NetherSX2 APK named 15210-v1.5-4248-noads.apk, drop it in the same folder as patch-apk.sh and run these commands:
 ```bash
 chmod +x patch-apk.sh update-files.sh
 # then run sh file